Coastal Mid-Atlantic · Regional Guide

 Grub damage

 Frequently diagnosed in Coastal Mid-Atlantic lawns.
+Japanese beetle and masked chafer grubs lay eggs in moist turf when soil temperatures are between 70°F and 80°F in June and July; by August, young grubs are feeding on roots and damage becomes visible.
 GrassDx identifies this from photos and gives you a localized treatment plan.

 Not sure which problem your lawn has?